elliotwoods/ofxCVgui-legacy/README.md

 ##To Do

-Easier to setup:
+* Easier to setup, because currently:
 	* requires main screen to attach on init
 	* complains if assets aren't available
 	* move setLock from scrDraw3d to base
+* Remove old histogram concept (replace with new one).